kevinhughes27/shopify-sinatra-app/README.md

   * the default redirect_uri from omniauth `<your domain>/auth/shopify/callback`
   * and `<your domain>/login`

-Note - The shopify-sinatra-app creates an embedded app!
-You need change the embedded setting to `enabled` in the [Shopify Partner area](https://app.shopify.com/services/partners/api_clients) for your app.
-If you don't want your app to be embedded then remove the related code in `layout/application.erb` and delete the `layout/_top_bar.erb` file and the references to it in the other views.

 After creating your new application you need to edit the `.env` file and add the following lines: